Mobbstar/InvisibleInc-MoreMissions/README.md

 scripts.zip - Simply but all the contents of the "scripts" directory directly into a zip file with the same name.
 KWAD files - Run the KWAD builder to generate a fresh KWAD file from the raw assets in this repository.
 View the official modding tutorials for more information.

+Alternatively, and much easier, you can download the .rar file containing a full build of the mod, such as MoreMissionsV.0.4.rar, and unzip it into your Mods folder.
+This version is largely up to date but may not include recent minor updates.

 This mod requires Sim Constructor by Cyberboy2000.

 ## Contribution